web-infra-dev/awesome-rspack/README.md

 - [rspack-chain](https://github.com/rspack-contrib/rspack-chain): A chaining API to generate and simplify the modification of Rspack configurations.
 - [Sails Shipwright](https://github.com/sailshq/sails-hook-shipwright) - The modern asset pipeline for [Sails](https://sailsjs.com) powered by Rsbuild.
-- [rspackify](https://github.com/SyMind/rspackify): Experience lightning-fast builds by instantly switching from Webpack to Rspack.
+- [rspackify](https://github.com/SyMind/rspackify): Experience lightning-fast builds by instantly switching from webpack to Rspack.

 ## License